The Blue Picardy Spaniel is a little known hunting dog breed descended from French spaniels and English pointing breeds.

 - The official authentic language of the Blue Picardy Spaniel is French, and their French name is Epagnuel Bleu de Picardie.

 - They aren’t registered by the American Kennel Club.
 But they are registered by the United Kennel Club, the Canadian Kennel Club, and the Federation Cynologique Internationale – a European registry which operate internationally.

 - Blue Picardy Spaniel puppies are born with light gray coats, which darken as they mature

 Blue Picardy Spaniel appearance

 Blue Picardy Spaniels are handsome dogs indeed.

 They weigh around 45lbs, and stand 22-24 inches tall at the shoulder.

 Male Blue Picardies are perceptibly bigger than females, but only just.

-They have medium length coats with beautiful feathering at their ears, legs and tail.
+They have medium to long length coats with beautiful feathering at their ears, legs and tail.